ronso0/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 -------------------------------------

    |  **Audio Interface**
-   | Configure Mixxxs’ Master output for channels 1-2 and Headphones
+   | Configure Mixxx's Master output for channels 1-2 and Headphones
      output for Channels 3-4.

-   The microphone input on this controller is not available to the computer through the controller’s audio interface.
+   | The microphone input on this controller is not available to the
+     computer through the controller’s audio interface.
 It is mixed with the master output in hardware, so this controller’s audio interface is not suitable for broadcasting or recording the inputs.
 If you want to use the controller for broadcasting or recording, a separatewith a microphone input is suggested.

 Control Mapping
 ---------------